When to Visit Kyoto, Japan: Best & Worst Times (2023)

 The starkness of the seasons obviously is driven by weather, which can range from extremely hot and humid in the summer to frigid and snowy in the winter.
 Crowds, seasonal beauty, and events also come into play.
 We think that every season in Kyoto is special for its own unique reasons, but for a first-time visit, every time of year is not of equal quality.
 With that said, let’s start with an update…

-First, there is a huge amount of pent-up demand among domestic visitors in Japan.
-This actually isn’t something we learned–we feared this and previously warned of sky-high crowds in 2023.
-Japanese people who have behaved cautiously getting back to normal plus international tourists who been shut out of Japan for the last two years making up for lost time could result in huge crowds.
+Even before international tourism bounced back, there was a huge amount of pent-up demand among domestic visitors within Japan.
+This was something we observed ourselves and warned of over a year ago, and it only got worse over the course of last year.
+Suffice to say, Japanese people who had behaved cautiously getting back to normal plus international tourists who been shut out of Japan making up for lost time resulted in huge crowds.

 This was hardly a bold prediction, as this exact scenario has played out at popular tourist destinations around the globe.
 The only difference is the timeline being delayed due to Japan’s slower reopening.
 Staffing shortages are an exacerbating factor, making crowds feel even worse than they actually are in a number of places as Japan’s tourism and leisure sectors struggle to keep up with demand.